 MQMs and bonus miles:

-In the past, the signup offer has been for 10,000 MQMs (Delta Medallion Qualifying Miles) and 10,000 bonus miles (redeemable for travel) after your first purchase.
-See this page for current signup bonus details.
+In the past, the welcome offer has been for 10,000 MQMs (Delta Medallion Qualifying Miles) and 10,000 bonus miles (redeemable for travel) after your first purchase.
+See this page for current welcome bonus details.

 Sky Club Access: